weirayao/torchprime/README.md

 `docs` contains guides for optimizing performance and debugging issues.

-`launcher` contains scripts to train a model on a large TPU cluster.
+`torchprime/launcher` contains scripts to train a model on a large TPU cluster.

 `torchprime/data` contains dataset and data loading utilities.